learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 - Fixed the display of the selected grade range when editing a class as a teacher
 - Fixed the fruitsalad theme so the tabs in the left nav bar can now have multiple lines of text
 - Fixed the message panel in the ajax scheduler so it always shows when there is a class or moderator scheduling error
+- Fixed the behavior of sortable tables when they had complex layouts or only a single row of data
+- Fixed cancelled classes being included on the teacher availability form and when deciding whether a coteacher could be added to a class
+- Fixed browser console errors complaining about non-unique ids on the resources management page